Maxioum/Peeler/README.md

 # Peeler – Simplify Your Blender Add-on Packaging

 >This package is under active development.
-Feel free to open an issue or ask for help.
+Feel free to ask for help [here](https://github.com/Maxioum) or open an issue [here](https://github.com/Maxioum/Peeler/issues/new).
 I’ll be happy to develop the feature you need. :smile: